zihuan426/Udacity_Data_Scientist_Portfolio/Data_Science_Blog_Post/README.md

 The main findings of the code can be found at the post available [here](https://medium.com/@zihuantang/how-can-us-airline-apply-sentiment-analysis-of-tweets-to-business-development-80067dde7a57).

-## Rename a file

-You can rename the current file by clicking the file name in the navigation bar or by clicking the **Rename** button in the file explorer.

 ## Licensing, Authors, Acknowledgements

 Must give credit to Figure Eight for the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/crowdflower/twitter-airline-sentiment).
 Otherwise, feel free to use the code here as you would like!